 - Any roadside under VicRoads management.

-Firewood collection is allowed without a permit from:
+Firewood collection is allowed from:

 If you need to place a bulk rubbish contained, shipping container, or any large object that encroaches on the free use of a road or footpath, you are likely to need a permit.

 Shipping containers on private land require a permit.
 It’s best to call the Council before you purchase the shipping container.

 You need a permit to light any fire in the open air.
 During particular times of the year, we work with the CFA to ensure that open fires are safe and accounted for by local fire authorities.